colindaven/AIControl/README.md

 2. Set parameters appropriately in ```AIControl.config```.
 Particularly, ```ctrldir```, ```xtxdir```, and ```metafile``` are important.
 3. Call ```julia aicontrol.jl _your_bamfile_```

+%## TOD0
+% - switch binning to UInt16 instead of UInt32.
+% - add check for recomputing XtXs.
+% - merge PureSeq code to this repo if possible.

 For questions, please e-mail hiranumn at cs dot washington dot edu